Consulting & Review

 Parties in mediation can benefit enormously from review and consultation with an independent attorney.
-When I am the mediator, I always strongly recommend that each party consult with individual counsel.
+That is why when I mediate, I always strongly recommend that each party consult with individual counsel.
 And I perform that valuable service for individuals whose mediations are conducted by other professionals.

 - The ability to ask questions and explore options with a knowledgeable professional outside of the mediation setting.
-So you can ask and consider possibilities you might not feel comfortable raising in the company of the other party, and on your own schedule.
+So you can ask and consider possibilities you might not feel comfortable raising in the company of the other party.
+And you get to do it on your own schedule.

 - The confidence of knowing that you have had your agreement fully vetted by your own attorney before you sign it.
-So that you can be certain you fully understand its terms, that the agreement says exactly what you intended, and that you have explored how it compares to other possible resolutions.
+So you can be certain you fully understand its terms.
+You can be confident that the agreement says exactly what you intended.
+And you can be comfortable that you have explored how it compares to other possible resolutions.

 - The agreement itself will be stronger and more able to withstand any possible future challenge if both parties have used separate counsel.
 Because after devoting the time and resources to mediating your conflict, you deserve the security of knowing that the agreement you achieve will endure.

 Helpful videos about working with a consulting attorney

 Helpful posts about working with a consulting attorney